 Fiskardo has been identified with the ancient town Panormos, mentioned by the 5th century BC Greek historian Herodotus.
 In late 2005, when building a shopping complex close to the harbour of Fiskardo, workers discovered a plaque dating back to ancient Greece which gave thanks to the people of Panormos from the people of Athens for allowing them to hunt in the area.
 In late 2006 construction workers building a new hotel near the centre of Fiskardo stumbled upon a perfectly preserved Roman-era grave complex filled with gold jewellery, glass, clay pots and bronze artefacts.

 On a nearby plot, archaeologists also discovered a remarkably well-preserved theatre with their stone backrests still in place.
 Other excavations have uncovered remains of houses, baths and a cemetery, all dating to Roman times.
 The Greek Ministry of Culture said at the time that the findings are unique.
 “Nothing else like it has ever been discovered on any Ionian island,” said a ministry spokesman.
 “The site was missed by grave robbers and was untouched when opened.
 It is so perfectly preserved that the 2000-year-old ancient door still swings, opening smoothly on stone pivots.”

 In Fiskardo also lived the great poet and writer Nikos Kavvadias (1910-1975).

 Surrounded by Venetian-style houses painted in pastel colours during the summer season, the harbour is filled with vessels from small sailing boats to large yachts all nestled together a few feet from seashore restaurants, cafes and bars.
-In and around the village you can find a wide selection of accomodations from low budget to 5 star.
+In and around the village you can find a wide selection of rental properties from low-budget to 5-star.

 In Fiskardo you can find a good selection of souvenir and clothes shops, a diving centre, an olive-wine and bread museum, boat rental, supermarkets and ATMs.